 2. Schedule the trip

 By that, I mean having a general concept of when you want to carry it out.
 As soon as you graduate college?
 After your kid graduates high school?
 On your spouse’s sabbatical?
 As soon as you retire from your day job?
 Leaving your life for 4-6 months – or maybe even a year or two – requires strategic planning.
 Especially if you’re a traveling family.

 3. Prepare a timeline for booking the important things

-So, you’re going to dedicate the summer of 2019 to traveling in Australia?
+So, you’re going to dedicate the summer of 2019 to travel that once-in-a-lifetime road trip, driving to Alaska?
 Awesome!
 Now’s the time to start planning.
 Find out when’s the best time to book the important things for your trip.
-Flights are usually cheaper when booked a year in advance.
+If you need to fly – flights are usually cheaper when booked a year in advance.
 The same goes for car rentals.